Sonia Jones

 Sonia Jones is a singer who is recognised for her session, touring and soundtrack performances.
 Her session work has included pop acts of the 1970s and 1980s.
-She sang the title track for the film Monty Python's Life of Brian.
+She sang the title track for the film Monty Python's Life of Brian (1979).

-She is the vocal coach for, among others, Rita Ora, Joy Crookes, Rhodes, Bombay Bicycle club, Izzy Bizu, and Sody.
+She is the vocal coach for, among others, Rita Ora, Joy Crookes, and Izzy Bizu.

 She manages the rock/soul duo "Bagawire".
 She has performed live in Madison Square Garden and Hyde Park Princes Trust with The Who.

-Lives in London, United Kingdom and has a daughter, Jade Harmony Morgan, who is a music producer.
+She lives in London and her daughter, Jade Harmony Morgan, is a music producer.